contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/04_wrappers/01_overview.md

 # Supported wrappers

-## Google Spreadsheet Wrapper
+## Google Sheets Wrapper

-<a href="https://docs.google.com/spreadsheets/" target="_blank">Google Spreadsheet</a> is a collaborative data editing tool that belongs to the Google Docs suite.
+<a href="https://docs.google.com/spreadsheets/" target="_blank">Google Sheets</a> is a collaborative data editing tool that belongs to the Google Docs suite.

-The **Google Spreadsheet Wrapper** Entity Store lets you wrap your spreadsheets to APISpark in the form of structured entities.
+The **Google Sheets Wrapper** Entity Store lets you wrap your spreadsheets to APISpark in the form of structured entities.
 You are then free to expose these entities via web APIs.

-For more information jump to our [Expose data from a Google Spreadsheet as an API](/technical-resources/apispark/tutorials/turn-spreadsheet-to-api "Expose data from a Google Spreadsheet as an API") tutorial.
+For more information jump to our [Expose data from a Google Sheets as an API](/technical-resources/apispark/tutorials/turn-spreadsheet-to-api "Expose data from a Google Sheets as an API") tutorial.

 ## SQL database Wrapper